HowToDoInJava

 2. Non-abstract class – These classes define their full state and behavior.
 They are complete classes.
 You can create objects of this class.

-3. Ingradiants of Java Classes
+3. Components of a Java Class

 In Java, classes are used as templates to create objects.
 A class in Java may consist of five primary components. i.e.

-Initializers are used to initialize fields of a class. we can have zero or more initializers of static or instance types.
+Initializers are used to initialize fields of a class.
+We can have zero or more initializers of static or instance types.

 3.1.
 Fields

 Fields of a class represent properties (also called state attributes) of objects of that class.
 The fields are declared inside the body of the class.
+The general syntax to declare a field in a class is:

 <<modifiers>> <<data type>> <<field name>> = <<initial value>>;